helios-language/helios/README.md

 ![](resources/memory%20usage%20two%20phases.png)

 As is very apparent in this image, there are two phases in the running of a helios program. the compilation and the execution.
 Both take up some memory but when the execution start most of the memory used by the compiler is freed.

+note: the helios language spec will only allow either tabs or 42 spaces/tab.
+The default 4 spaces per tab    will not be allowed as tabs are clearly superior.